Benchmarking Attacks on Learning with Errors: Lessons Learned

 Our experimental results do not closely match either cost model.
-We observe a sharp increase in the BKZ2 loop time starting around $\beta=49$.
-For $\beta \ge 52$, BKZ2 takes several {\em days} to run, sometimes failing to terminate within our $72$ hour cluster time limit.
+We observe a sharp increase in the BKZ2.0 loop time starting around $\beta=49$.
+For $\beta \ge 52$, BKZ2.0 takes several {\em days} to run, sometimes failing to terminate within our $72$ hour cluster time limit.

-This discrepancy may be due to either some implementation issue or there is some discrepancy in the estimates themselves.
-More rigorous experimentation with BKZ in higher dimensions and $\beta$ is needed to explore this.
+\ejw{This discrepancy may be due to some implementation issue or to problems with the estimates themselves.
+We observe that the cost model derived from~\cite{CN11_BKZ} is a linear curve fit to experimental results of BKZ2.0 runs on $n \le 250$. (see \texttt{CheNgu12} function in \texttt{reduction.py} of the lattice estimator).
+Other cost models, such as that of~\cite{albrecht2021lattice}, build on this curve fit.
+If the~\cite{CN11_BKZ} cost model does not generalize well beyond $n=250$, this could explain the error.} More rigorous experimentation with BKZ2.0 in higher dimensions and block size $\beta$ is needed to understand this.